 I’m sure plenty of you spend ages mulling over the right image to upload, or spend lots of money getting other clever people to do it for you.

-If you think it’s tough, imaging trying to market yourself as a supposed marketing expert – I live in fear of being like the plumber whose kitchen has a leaky tap.
+If you think it’s tough, imagine trying to market yourself as a supposed marketing expert – I live in fear of being like the plumber whose kitchen has a leaky tap.

 Don’t you sometimes wistfully look back on the days when your greatest angst was over whether to be in the Waikato Times on a Wednesday or a Saturday?